kenvb/start-TSlog/README.md

 # start-TSlog
 Sometimes, users experience problems which dissapear before you can act.
 With this script, wireshark/Tshark runs continuously in the background.
 The user just has to run the script a 2nd time when the networking problem arises and it will take a copy of the continuous, rotational logs.
 Allowing you to observe past and present connectivity.
+Adjust the variables to your own needs.

 ## Prerequisites
 Powershell v5.0 for the archiving functionality and obviously wireshark (or well Tshark) installed on the user's computer.